Selling or leasing a property with a pool

 Before settlement, you must provide a completed copy of this form to the owner of the pool (usually a body corporate) and the QBCC (email@example.com).

-The buyer then has 90 days to obtain a pool safety certificate.
+The owner of the pool (usually the body corporate) then has 90 days to obtain a pool safety certificate.

 Before you enter into the accommodation agreement, you must provide a pool safety certificate or Form 36-notice of no pool safety certificate to the new occupier and the owner of the pool (usually a body corporate) as well as the QBCC (firstname.lastname@example.org).